2014 Crimean status referendum: Polling prior to Russian occupation

 Polling in 2008 by the Ukrainian Centre for Economic and Political Studies, also called the Razumkov Centre, found that a majority of Crimeans simultaneously approved the idea of joining Russia (63.8%), while also supporting the idea of remaining within Ukraine if Crimea was given greater autonomy (53.8%).
 Razumkov concluded that "the desired status of Crimea remains undecided by its residents.
 In their approaches, Crimeans reveal confusion, as they sometimes support mutually excluding alternatives...
 That is, half of Crimeans may, dependent on circumstances, support both secession of Crimea from Ukraine and an opposite scenario."

-In contrast, the Kyiv Post polling found that from 2008–11, there rise of respondents who defined Ukraine as their "motherland" to increase from 32% to 71%.
+In contrast, the Kyiv Post polling found that from 2008–11, there was a rise of respondents who defined Ukraine as their "motherland" to increase from 32% to 71%.

 The United Nations Development Programme conducted a series of polls in Crimea between 2009 and 2011 about the status of Crimea and the question of leaving Ukraine and joining Russia with a sample size of 1,200: